ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 **Here's how the following sections will work:**

-- I'll first give the generic snippet parameter table needed to use each class of regex triggers, and use `foo` as the example trigger.
+- I'll first give the generic snippet context table needed to use each class of regex triggers, and use `foo` as the example trigger.
 - I'll give a short explanation of how each Lua regex works.
 - I'll give a few real life examples I personally find useful when writing LaTeX.

 #### Suppress expansion after alphanumeric characters.

 The following trigger expands after blank spaces, punctuation marks, braces and other delimiters, but not after alphanumeric characters.
-Here are the snippet parameter tables for a few variations on the same theme:
+Here are the snippet context tables for a few variations on the same theme:

 ```lua
 -- Prevents expansion if 'foo' is typed after letters